Upsidedly/Christian-Living/docs/secondform/README.md

 # Overview

 This is the 2nd form section of the Christian Living website.
 You can access different topics on the sidebar or navigational bar.
-The site is opinionated towards 2-2
+The site is opinionated towards the 2-2 classroom.

 ### Miss' (very good) selected song
 <video width="320" height="240" controls>